Aldi’s supersized egg chair is back in stock this weekend

 Similar to the original chair, it comes in a very on-trend rattan design and features a set of dark grey cushions, which our writer noted further add to its cosy appeal.
 If you want to get your hands on it (and let’s face it, who wouldn’t?) you’d better be quick because this won’t hang (pun intended) around for long.

-When you click on the link, don’t be put off by it saying “damaged packaging”, we’re predicting that Aldi will update the landing page as soon as it’s live on 12 June, so make sure to bookmark the page now.
-With space enough to seat two, share with a loved one or lounge in it solo with a brilliant book.
+With space enough to seat two, share with a loved one or lounge in it solo with a brilliant book, it’s the ideal addition to your garden.

 Voucher codes